Poushali12/SystemLogger/README.md

 ### Change Output File PAth ###

 If you want to change the path of the output file open the solution.
-Go to Service.cs file.
+Go to `Service.cs` file.
 Right click -> View Code.

-Go to ~OnSessionChange~  method.
+Go to `OnSessionChange`  method.
 Change the file path.
 After this Rebuild and re install.

 ### License ###

-his is under free license.
+This is under free license.